 The Sagamihara Campus, with a view of the surrounding Tanzawa mountains, was established in April 1989 as the core of the former Institute of Space and Astronautical Science (ISAS).
-It has research and administration buildings, a research center, and buildings for the development and testing of experimental equipment for rockets and satellites.

 - Space Operation Center's Building

 |Open||9:45 a.m. to 5:30 p.m.<br/ >daily.
 (We may be closed without prior notice, so please call us before you come.)|

 - Free parking lots for a few cars (No prior reservations are accepted.)

 - Wheel chairs and baby strollers can enter the exhibition hall.

 - No pets are allowed to enter the facility.

 - Cafeteria: Open only weekdays from 11:30 a.m. to 4:00 p.m.

 *It serves as a coffee shop between 1:30 to 4:00 p.m. thus no food is available during those hours.

 - Gift shop: Open only weekdays from 9:30 a.m. to 4:30 p.m.